jefrydco/jefrydco/contents/en/blog/search-closed-captions-text-youtube-video.md

 slug: search-closed-captions-text-youtube-video
 ---

-<app-amp-notice :to="{ name: 'blog-slug', params: { slug: 'search-closed-captions-text-youtube-video' } }" label="What If We Could Search Anything from Any YouTube Video through The Closed Captions Text?"></app-amp-notice>
+<app-amp-notice :to="{ name: 'blog-slug', params: { slug: 'search-closed-captions-text-youtube-video' } }" label="What If We Could Search Any Keyword from Any YouTube Video through Its Closed Captions Text?"></app-amp-notice>

 Skip to [main article](#table-of-contents).